browserstate/history.js/README.md

 		- Safari 5 and Safari iOS 4 sometimes fail to apply the state change under busy conditions / [bug report](https://bugs.webkit.org/show_bug.cgi?id=42940)
 		- Google Chrome 8,9,10 and Firefox 4 prior to the RC will always fire `onpopstate` once the page has loaded / [change recommendation](http://hacks.mozilla.org/2011/03/history-api-changes-in-firefox-4/)
 		- Safari iOS 4.0, 4.1, 4.2 have a working HTML5 History API - although the actual back buttons of the browsers do not work, therefore we treat them as HTML4 browsers
+		- None of the HTML5 browsers actually utilise the `title` argument to the `pushState` and `replaceState` calls
 	- HTML4 Browsers
-		- Old browsers like MSIE 6,7 and Firefox 2 does not have a hashchange event
+		- Old browsers like MSIE 6,7 and Firefox 2 do not have a `onhashchange` event
-		- MSIE 6 and 7 sometimes do not apply a hashchange even it was told to (requiring a second call to the apply function)
+		- MSIE 6 and 7 sometimes do not apply a hash even it was told to (requiring a second call to the apply function)
 		- Non-Opera HTML4 browsers sometimes do not apply the hash when the hash is not `urlencoded`
 - State data must not contain the key `_state`, as it is reserved for History.js
 - State data and title will not persist if the page was closed then re-opened, or navigated to another website then back - this is expected/standard functionality